-Arifu learner testimonial
+Arifu learner testimonial Female, 50 years, Nakuru.
 "I and my family consume organic foods and live healthy.
 The savings from not using artificial fertilizers and pesticides has translated to higher profits and this means I can now afford a better life.
 Consuming organic foods means less diseases associated with foods and this means healthy living."

-Financial education in Tanzania

-financial education to rural farmers

-increase in savings value at 4x higher frequency

-Impact of organic farming training

-improvement in their organic farming yield

-69% increase in their farm income

-quality of life due to better yields

-^{}Since inception

-Re-imagining teaching and learning in Africa

-Investment type Equity

-Location South Africa

-Year founded 2016

-Founders Alim Ladha, Tom Parry,

-Evan Hendon

-Sector Education

-instill.education
+Financial education in Tanzania Arifu partnered with Vodacom and Commercial Bank of Africa to provide financial education to rural farmers in Tanzania.
+Results from the impact analysis showed: 8X increase in savings value at 4x higher frequency 9X increase in loan payment frequency Impact of organic farming training Arifu provided training on organic farming in Kenya.
+An assessment of the program showed that Arifu's training has driven better farming practices (% of customers below): 90% improvement in their organic farming yield 69% increase in their farm income 76% an overall improvement in their quality of life due to better yields

-Traditional teacher training across the continent is heavily focused on theory with limited practical training.
+Re-imagining teaching and learning in Africa Investment type Equity Location South Africa Year founded 2016 Founders Alim Ladha, Tom Parry, Evan Hendon Sector Education instill.education The need Traditional teacher training across the continent is heavily focused on theory with limited practical training.
 The lack of structured post-qualification professional development remains a hindrance to quality education and consequently learning outcomes for students in SSA.
 The World Bank estimates that less than 7% of late primary school children in Africa show proficiency in reading, and less than 14% show proficiency in mathematics.
 A recent study conducted in South Africa across 3 universities reported that final year Education students (teacher trainees) scored 54% on a primary school maths test.
-The report called for an audit on the university teacher training programs.16

-Instill Education is launching training programs to aspiring teachers and educators.
+The report called for an audit on the university teacher training programs.
+The solution Instill Education is launching training programs to aspiring teachers and educators.
 The program will incorporate innovative models of blended learning including online, peer-to-peer, workshop and simulation exercises both at Instill's campus, and through distance learning programmes.
 The goal is to graduate 800 new teachers per year through the campus and many thousands more online.
 In addition, Instill works with existing school chains across the continent, to upskill their current pool of teachers to improve their instructional practice, and as a result students' learning outcomes.